Ierion0/EELSOH/Proto-Paper.md

 Computers without ECC will basically be unusable, while even computers with ECC will have trouble.
 Neutrons will increase by ~400x to maybe 51 bit flips per on-day per GB of ram.
 This is probably also applicable to SSDs.

-Food irradiation could improve t he filespan of foods
+Food irradiation could improve the lifespan of foods

 Psudo Venice